siliconwitchery/docs/superstack/api-reference.md

 ### Returns:
 {: .no_toc }

-- `"added": ["object name", ... ]` if the object didn't exist but was successfully added
+- `"added": ["object", ... ]` if the object didn't exist but was successfully added
-- `"re-added": ["object name", ... ]` if the object existed and was successfully re-added
+- `"re-added": ["object", ... ]` if the object existed and was successfully re-added
-- `"no-space": ["object name", ... ]` if there isn't enough space in the database to store the object
+- `"no-space": ["object", ... ]` if there isn't enough space in the database to store the object
 - `"bad-json": null` if an error was encountered in parsing the provided JSON data

 ### Example: